-The award winning Legal Advice Clinic (LAC) is a student-led project.
-We offer free assistance to those who otherwise would have no access to legal help or assistance.
+The award-winning Legal Advice Clinic (LAC) is a student-led project offering free assistance to those who otherwise would have no access to legal help.

-Given the latest cuts to legal aid, the Law School is committed to working within the local community to help bridge the ever-increasing gap between those who do not qualify for legal aid and those who cannot afford legal advice themselves.
+The Law School is committed to working within the local community to help provide a bridge between those who do not qualify for legal aid and those who cannot afford legal advice themselves.

-Working under the supervision of members of staff, law students have the opportunity to get hands-on experience within an environment that encourages an especially ethical approach to legal practice.
+By bringing a legal issue to the LAC for assistance you are supporting law students with the opportunity to get hands-on legal experience within an environment that encourages and supports an ethical approach to legal practice.

 In some cases, our students can act as McKenzie friends for litigants in person.
-A McKenzie friend is somebody who accompanies a litigant in person to a court hearing for the purpose of assisting them in such matters as taking notes, helping to organise the documents, quietly making suggestions and helping clarifying points.
+A McKenzie friend is somebody who accompanies a litigant in person to a court hearing for the purpose of assisting them in such matters as taking notes, helping to organise the documents or helping clarifying points.